-We report a real-time study on protein crystallization in the presence of multivalent salts using small angle X-ray scattering (SAXS) and optical microscopy, focusing particularly on the nucleation mechanism as well as on the role of the metastable intermediate phase (MIP).
-Using bovine beta-lactoglobulin as a model system in the presence of the divalent salt CdCl2, we have monitored the early stage of crystallization kinetics which demonstrates a two-step nucleation mechanism: protein aggregates form a MIP, which is followed by the nucleation of crystals within the MIP.
-Here we focus on characterizing and tuning the structure of the MIP using salt and the related effects on the two-step nucleation kinetics.
-The results suggest that increasing the salt concentration near the transition zone pseudo-c enhances the energy barrier for both MIPs and crystal nucleation, leading to slow growth.
+We report a real-time study on protein crystallization in the presence of multivalent salts using small angle X-ray scattering (SAXS) and optical microscopy, particularly focusing on the nucleation mechanism as well as the role of the metastable intermediate phase (MIP).
+Using bovine beta-lactoglobulin as a model system in the presence of the divalent salt CdCl2, we have monitored the early stage of crystallization kinetics which demonstrate a two-step nucleation mechanism: protein aggregates form a MIP, followed by the nucleation of crystals within the MIP.
+Here we focus on characterizing and tuning the structure of the MIP using salt and related effects on the two-step nucleation kinetics.
+The results suggest that increasing the salt concentration near the transition zone $pseudo - c^{}$ reduces the energy barrier for both MIPs and crystal nucleation leading to slow growth.
 The structural evolution of the MIP and its effect on subsequent nucleation is discussed based on the growth kinetics.
-The observed kinetics can be well described, using a rate-equation model based on a clear physical two-step picture.
-This real-time study not only provides evidence for a two-step nucleation process for protein crystallization, but also elucidates the role and the structural signature of the MIPs in the nonclassical process of protein crystallization.
+The observed kinetics can be well described using a rate-equation model based on a clear physical two-step picture.
+This real-time study not only provides direct evidence for a two-step nucleation process for protein crystallization, but also elucidates the role and the structural signature of the MIPs in the non-classical process of protein crystallization.

-1. Introduction
+1 Introduction

-Studies of the early stage of nucleation in various systems have revealed new features which cannot be explained using the classical nucleation theory.
-1-6 A large body of experimental results supported by theory and simulations suggest
+Studies of the early stage of nucleation in various systems have revealed new features which cannot be explained using the classical nucleation theory 1-6.
+A large body of experimental results supported by theory and simulations suggest that a metastable intermediate phase (MIP) exists before the final crystal structure is formed 7-21, i.e. the solutes in the supersaturated solution form in a first step either small clusters or a macroscopic dense liquid phase.
+In the second step, the nucle-

-Institut für Angewandte Physik, Universität Tübingen, Auf der Morgenstelle 10, 72076 Tübingen, Germany.
-E-mail: fajun.zhang@uni-tuebingen.de; Fax: +49 7071 29 5110; Tel: +49 7071 29 78670
+&lt;sup>0a Institut für Angewandte Physik, Universität Tübingen, Auf der Morgenstelle 10, 72076 Tübingen, Germany.
+Fax: +49 7071 29 5110; Tel: +49 7071 29 78670; E-mail: fajun.zhang@unituehingen de

-^bInstitut Laue-Langevin, 6, rue Jules Horowitz, 38042 Grenoble Cedex 9, France
+&lt;sup>0b Institut Laue-Langevin, 6, rue Jules Horowitz, 38042 Grenoble Cedex 9, France.

-European Synchrotron Radiation Facility, 71 avenue des Martyrs, 38043 Grenoble Cedex 9, France
+Oct.
+European Synchrotron Radiation Facility, 71 avenue des Martyrs, 38043 Grenoble Cedex 9, France.